CALL NOW FOR A FREE CONSULTATION:888-407-2955

 Long-Term Consequences of a Head Injury

 People tend to think of a concussion as an event.
 But for some victims, the injury is not an event, but rather a condition.
 Chronic symptoms like those listed above can lead to a significant deterioration in the accident victim’s quality of life.
 Victims may find it difficult to emotionally connect with friends and family.
 They may have trouble sleeping, remembering things, or holding a job.
-They may also be at an increased risk of suicide – a study published last year in the Canadian Medical Association Journal found that MTBI victims are three times more likely to take their own life.
+They may also be at an increased risk of suicide: A study published last year in the Canadian Medical Association Journal found that MTBI victims are three times more likely to take their own life.
 If you or a loved one is facing these challenges after an accident, it’s important to seek legal advice from a personal injury lawyer who can help you understand your rights and options.

 The Victim’s Age Makes a Difference